Navy’s unmanned test squadron changes command

 |0

-This work, Navy’s unmanned test squadron changes command [Image 2 of 2], by NAWCAD Visual Information, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navy’s unmanned test squadron changes command, by NAWCAD Visual Information, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.